KwatME/BlogPost.jl/README.md

-`mdpost` is a command line program for making markdown-based post.
+`mdpost` is a command line program for quickly making a post.

 It complements [Gatsby.js](https://www.gatsbyjs.com) markdown workflow.